romkey/ctrlh-dashboard/README.md

 - `data-name` - a human-friendly name for the element (for instance, 'Prusa-1' or 'Garden').
 - `data-gallery` - a gallery name to allow ekko-lightbox to group images
 - `data-transform`- the name of a simple function to call to transform data before storing it.
 Transforms should do simple math or string computations but avoid anything which might block the event loop or take a long time to run.
+- `data-homebus-uuid` - a Homebus UUID which declares this element to be a container for Homebus data from the device corresponding to `uuid`.

-Container elements should have an `id` set to the `UUID` of the Homebus data they are presenting.
+Container elements should have an `data-homebus-uuid` set to the `UUID` of the Homebus data they are presenting.
 Elements with the container tagged with the `UUID` may have a class set to the DDC of the data with dots translated to dashes (for instance, `org.homebus.experimental.air-sensor` would be `org-homebus-experimental-air-sensor`) in order to avoid compatability issues and ambiguities with the `.` character inside CSS class names.

 ## Contributing